symfony/symfony-docs/security.rst

 This is a nice default, but you can do *whatever* you want to determine which roles a user should have.
-The only rule is that every role **must start with** the ``ROLE_`` prefix - otherwise, things won't work as expected.
+The only rule is that every role **must start with** the ``ROLE_`` prefix - otherwise, things will not work as expected.
 Other than that, a role is just a string and you can invent whatever you need (e.g. ``ROLE_PRODUCT_ADMIN``).

-You'll use these roles next to grant access to specific sections of your site.
+You will use these roles next to grant access to specific sections of your site.

 .. _security-role-hierarchy: